InterActionNGO/ngoaidmap/README.md

   bundle exec rake db:seed
 ```

-#### Install Bower and Grunt Dependencies
+#### Install NPM dependencies
-We'll use Bower to manage our Grunt and asset build tool dependencies.
-However, first we need to install Bower with npm.
-As of this writing, we are using Bower version 1.7.9.
-The current version is recorded in `package.json`.
+We'll use NPM and Bower our Grunt and asset build tool dependencies.
+All dependency versions are locked to one version and recorded in `package.json`.

 ```
   # If using nvm, npm commands are not available
   # until you install nvm
   nvm install

-  npm install bower@"1.7.9"
+  npm install
 ```

-Then install Bower dependencies:
+NPM should have installed everything we need (including Bower), but just in case, let's make sure all Bower dependencies are installed:
 ```
   npm run bower install
 ```

-**NOTE:**  In this repository, node modules and dependencies are currently checked into the repository in the `node_modules` directory, so you may get some git diffs after installing your local setup.

 #### Run the app